 Q: Where can I find the College's logo and seal?

 The Office of Communications is responsible for ensuring the quality and consistency of College communications.
 We maintain a system of graphic standards that visually unify the College's communications.
 These standards include the College's official color and typeface and use of the College seal.

 To review the graphic standards or download the seal, wordmark or athletic camel, please go to http://graphics.conncoll.edu.

 Please note that use of the College seal is limited strictly to official College business.
 It cannot be altered in any way, nor should it be combined with other graphic elements.
-College Relations should be consulted in advance of developing a departmental or program logo.
+The Office of Communications should be consulted in advance of developing a departmental or program logo.

 For more information about graphic standards, logos or permitted uses of the College seal, contact Senior Designer Ben Parent or email email@example.com.